sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/handlers.md

 linkTitle: "Handlers Reference"
 reference_title: "Handlers"
 type: "reference"
-description: "Handlers are actions the Sensu backend executes on events, allowing you to create automated monitoring workflows.
-Read the reference doc to learn about handlers."
+description: "Read this reference to learn to use handlers, the actions the Sensu backend executes on events, in your automated monitoring and observability workflows."
 weight: 10
 version: "6.5"
 product: "Sensu Go"